<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Here’s my favorite automatic savings app to check out for how to save money consistently:

-• Digit.co: This is the one I’ve happily used for two years now.
+• Oportun.co: This is the one I’ve happily used for two years now.
 What I love about this service is you can communicate what you want through text messages to it.
 If I want to withdraw money from my savings account with them and send it back to my checking, it takes just one day and I can text the command “Withdraw $XXX.XX” to get it done.
 You can also text things like, “save more”, or “save less”, or “pause saving”.
 How easy!
 This service is free for 100 days, then it’s $2.99/month.
 They also pay a small amount of interest (1% annual bonus, paid out every three months), and you can transfer the money to your optimized savings account you set up earlier at any time.

 How Can I Put More Money in My Savings Account?